snap-stanford/snap-python/doc/source/reference/multimodal.rst

      .. describe:: Load(SIn)

-        Loads the multimodal network from a binary stream *SIn* and returns a pointer to it.
+        Loads the multimodal network from a binary stream *SIn* (of type :class:`TFIn`) and returns a pointer to it.

      .. describe:: Save(SOut)

-        Saves the multimodal network to a binary stream *SOut*.
+        Saves the multimodal network to a binary stream *SOut* of type :class:`TFOut`.

      .. describe:: GetModeNets()